Loading

 Brass

-61 years engineering brass and copper alloy castings for the most demanding industries — a nearshoring partner for the United States, Canada and Mexico with USMCA-compliant supply.
-Red brass, tin bronze, aluminum bronze, manganese bronze and lead-free alloys, produced and machined under one roof.
+61 years engineering brass and bronze alloy castings for the most demanding industries — a nearshoring partner for the United States, Canada and Mexico with USMCA-compliant supply.
+Red brass, tin bronze, aluminum bronze, manganese bronze, silicon bronze and lead-free alloys, produced and machined under one roof.

 Typical parts include valve bodies, pipe fittings, pump housings, bushings, and plumbing components.